-Join instructor Steven McDonald in this eight-module online course that will give you a comprehensive, practical understanding of FERPA, so that you can apply it accurately and appropriately on your campus: When may you share records about a student, what records may be shared, and with whom may you share them?
+Join instructors Melissa Holloway and Steven McDonald in this eight-module online course that will give you a comprehensive, practical understanding of FERPA, so that you can apply it accurately and appropriately on your campus: When may you share records about a student, what records may be shared, and with whom may you share them?
 When and how may a student access his or her own records – and require you to correct them?
 What (really) happens if you get it wrong, and how can you fix it when you do?

 This informative and convenient course is a blend of self-study and instructor-facilitated learning.
 Participants can access materials 24 hours a day, seven days a week.

-The course features:
+The course features access to:

 - Eight modules (narrated PowerPoint presentations, self-assessments, and extensive resources).